endurodave/AsyncStateMachine/README.md

 If you’re not familiar with a delegate, the concept is quite simple.
 A delegate can be thought of as a super function pointer.
 In C++, there's no pointer type capable of pointing to all the possible function variations: instance member, virtual, const, static, lambda, and free (global).
 A function pointer can’t point to instance member functions, and pointers to member functions have all sorts of limitations.
 However, delegate classes can, in a type-safe way, point to any function provided the function signature matches.
 In short, a delegate points to any function with a matching signature to support anonymous function invocation.

 Asynchronous delegates take the concept further and permits anonymous invocation of any function on a client specified thread of control.
 The function and all arguments are safely called from a destination thread simplifying inter-thread communication and eliminating cross-threading errors.
-The repository [Asynchronous Multicast Delegates in C++](https://github.com/endurodave/AsyncMulticastDelegateModern) covers usage patterns in detail.
+The repository [DelegateMQ](https://github.com/endurodave/DelegateMQ) covers usage patterns in detail.

 The `AsyncStateMachine` uses asynchronous delegates to inject external events into a state machine instance.